vishal-guptaaa/Youtube/README.md

     - MainContainer
         - ButtonList
         - VideoContainer
-            - VideoCard * N
+            - VideoCard * N (After pressing on VideoCard then we'll go at Webpage)
-                - WebPage (After the pressing of it)
+                - WebPage